 Let’s back up a bit.

 In the months leading up to my fellowship, I became uncontrollably excited as I made it through the application and interview process.
-After solidifying my Fellowship placement, I began to count down the days and hours until I landed in Faro, Portugal.
+After solidifying my international shadowing program placement, I began to count down the days and hours until I landed in Faro, Portugal.
 Upon arrival, I was met with a welcoming coordinator, incredible peers, and a beautiful city.
 When the first day of hospital shadowing came around, I was filled with contradictory emotions of excitement and nervousness.
 Traveling to an unfamiliar country is already enough to make the adrenaline flow.
 Being in a hospital in a foreign country intensifies that feeling of wonder even more.